podcast

 Draft Zero: a screenwriting podcast

-How can characters be their own antagonist?
-In Part Two of our Five Part Epic Exploration™ into antagonists, Chas & Stu take a look at "vs self" stories.
+Listen if you want to understand how protagonists can serve as their own antagonist and how antagonistic forces shape a character's journey In Part Two of our Five Part Epic Exploration™ into antagonists, Chas & Stu take a look at "vs self" stories.
 Stories where the protagonist (or main character) serves as their own antagonist as well as the antagonist for those around them.
 It took us a long time to settle on our homework, but we ended up exploring LITTLE MISS SUNSHINE, SHAME, and MONSTER.
-Our discussion continues in backmatter with MINDHUNTER and STEVE JOBS.
-As a result of our exploration, we manage to get a better understanding of...
+Our discussion continues in backmatter with MINDHUNTER and STEVE JOBS....

 2018-04-19